bricek2/activity03-mlr/day01-quantitative-explanatory/activity03.md

 13. Interpret the parameter estimate for the reference level of your categorical variable in the context of your problem.
-Page 83 of the text can help here (or have me come chat with you).
+Page 83 of the text can help here (or have me come chat with you). *Countires in the west_atlantic will increase the pf_score by .1 whereas countries not in the west atlatntic will decrease the pf_score by .1*

-14. Interpret the parameter estimate for your quantitative variable in the context of your problem.
+14. Interpret the parameter estimate for your quantitative variable in the context of your problem. *As expression scores increase by one point, pf_scores will increase by .54 points*

 ## Challenge: Multiple levels